crawl/crawl/crawl-ref/docs/crawl_manual.rst

   are good at air and fire elemental magic, but poor at ice and earth magic.
   Tengu do not appreciate any form of servitude, and so are poor at using invocations.
 Their light avian bodies cannot sustain a great deal of injury.

-Deep Elves (DE)
-   The Deep Elves are a species of Elves who long ago fled the overworld to live in darkness underground.
-There, they developed their mental powers, evolving a natural gift for all forms of magic, and adapted physically to their new environment, becoming weaker and losing all colouration.
-They are poor at melee combat and physical defence, although they are capable at using bows and other ranged weapons.

 Ogres (Og)
   Ogres are huge, chunky creatures who are very strong and robust, but are not